Only 6 per cent of British Asians would spend less than £20,000 on a wedding.

 These days, weddings are the highlight of most couple’s lives, and young British Asians will go to almost any length to ensure it is as perfect as possible.

-With so many beautifully scenic venues to choose from across the UK, Asians no longer need to resort to the local community hall to find the best location to have their dream wedding.
+With so many beautiful scenic wedding venues to choose from across the UK, Asians no longer need to resort to the local community hall to find the best location to have their dream wedding.